 Manaaki is the New Zealand Aid Programme's smaller and more streamlined contestable fund for New Zealand NGOs, which was launched in 2019.
 It complements the larger Negotiated Partnerships funding mechanism currently being rolled out.
 Manaaki focuses on ‘uplifting mana through listening to, supporting and empowering’ vulnerable, marginalised and hard to reach communities, by way of tailored co-investment arrangements.

 The fund is guided by New Zealand’s International Cooperation for Effective Sustainable Development (ICESD) and contributes to the delivery of the universal Sustainable Development Goals, New Zealand’s focus on engagement with and in the Pacific, and other New Zealand Aid Programme priorities.

 Five Manaaki Round One funded Activities entered implementation in 2020, while Activity designs for Manaaki Round Two are currently being completed and appraised.
 The latest Manaaki Round - Round Three - was launched on 25 February 2021, following the completion of the Manaaki End of Pilot review.
 Applications for Round Three will be due on 31 May 2021, providing interested NGOs with over three months to submit proposals.

 Organisational Strengthening Mechanism

-This is a mechanism to support and coordinate self-reliance building of civil society partners in the Pacific and Timor Leste.
-Work will commence on this mechanism soon, and further information will be provided to the NGO sector soon.
+The Organisational Strengthening Mechanism is a mechanism to support and coordinate self-reliance building of civil society partners in the Pacific and Timor Leste.
+Although postponed due to COVID-19, work will commence on this mechanism soon, and further information will be provided to the NGO sector at that time.